mgiroux04/digital-dice/README.md

 # 🎲 Digital Dice — TM4C123GH6PM

 A hardware proof-of-concept for a digital d6 built on the TM4C123GH6PM microcontroller.
-Press a button, get a random roll — displayed instantly via onboard LEDs.
+Press a button, get a random roll,  displayed instantly via onboard LEDs.

 ---